 Requirements for Foreign Nationals

-Foreign nationals who are interested in relocating to New Brunswick, Nova Scotia, Newfoundland and Labrador, or the Prince Edward Island can apply for immigration under the Atlantic Canada immigration program, provided they meet the AIPP requirements.
+Foreign nationals who are interested in relocating to New Brunswick, Nova Scotia, Newfoundland and Labrador, or Prince Edward Island can apply for immigration under the Atlantic Canada immigration program, provided they meet the AIPP requirements.

 The Atlantic Program Canada requires a foreign nation to have an official job offer from an approved employer before processing the application.